liamwalsh1980/Milestone-Project-1/README.md

 #### Thank you image for the subcribe page (subcribe.html)
 * I found a great 'thank you' image on <a href="https://www.pexels.com/" target="_blank">Pexels</a> which was free of charge to download.
-<a href="https://www.pexels.com/photo/traffic-sign-business-creativity-1887992/" target="_blank">Thank you image</a>  by Ann H from Pexels.
+<a href="https://www.pexels.com/photo/traffic-sign-business-creativity-1887992/" target="_blank">Thank you image</a>  by Ann H from <a href="https://pexels.com/" target="_blank">Pexels</a>.
 This was a free of charge image available to download

 ### Media clips